MrGrappleMan/Fynelium-NT/README.md

 By using or referencing any part of this repository, you acknowledge that you understand and accept these conditions.

-The above mentioned tweaks are not guaranteed to work 100% of the time due to hardware diversity, your ISP running its servers on potatoes Microsoft or other factors.
+The tweaks are not guaranteed to work 100% of the time due to hardware diversity, your ISP running its servers on toasters, Microsoft or other factors.
-It tries its best to optimize Windows
+It tries its best to optimize Windows.

+There may be parts of this script that utilizes applications which have unethical intents, but only ethical parts are utilized.